-A retirement allowance is paid upon the request of any member who retires and has attained age 60 and completed at least eight years (4 years if hired prior to July 1, 2011) of membership service.
+Condition for Retirement A retirement allowance is paid upon the request of any member who retires and has attained age 60 and completed at least eight years (4 years if hired prior to July 1, 2011) of membership service.
 A retirement allowance may also be paid upon the completion of 25 years of creditable service for members hired prior to July 1, 2011 or upon the completion of 30 years of creditable service for members hired on or after July 1, 2011.

-The annual retirement allowance payable to a member who retires is equal to:

-- 1. A member's annuity which is the actuarial equivalent of the member's accumulated contributions at the time of his or her retirement, plus - 2.
-For a member hired prior to July 1, 2011, an employer's annuity which, together with the member's annuity, is equal to 2% of his or her average compensation for each of the first 25 years of creditable service plus 2-1/2% for each year of creditable service over 25 years. - 3.
-For a member hired on or after July 1, 2011, an employer's annuity which, together with the member's annuity, is equal to 2% of his or her average compensation for each of the first 30 years of creditable service plus 2-1/2% for each year of creditable service over 30 years.
-There will be an actuarial reduction for each year of creditable service below 30 or for each year of age below age 65, whichever is less.
+Amount of Allowance The annual retirement allowance payable to a member who retires is equal to: A member's annuity which is the actuarial equivalent of the member's accumulated contributions at the time of his or her retirement, plus For a member hired prior to July 1, 2011, an employer's annuity which, together with the member's annuity, is equal to 2% of his or her average compensation for each of the first 25 years of creditable service plus 2-1/2% for each year of creditable service over 25 years.
+For a member hired on or after July 1, 2011, an employer's annuity which, together with the member's annuity which, together with the member's annuity which, together with the member's annuity is equal to 2% of his or her average compensation for each of the first 30 years of creditable service plus 2-1/2% for each year of creditable service over 30 years.
+There will be an actuarial reduction for each year of age below age 65, whichever is less.
 For members hired prior to July 1, 2011, the minimum allowance is \$120 for each year of creditable service.
+Early Retirement Condition for Retirement For members hired on or after July 1, 2011, an actuarially